We are currently looking to hire for a dairy veterinarian position. Check out our job posting on this list on AABP.

 If you are interested in applying for our externship, check out our Google calendar below for openings (you can also view it here).

 When a day contains two “busy” events, that means we are double booked with externs, and have no further availability.

 If the days are free, or only contain a single “busy” event, then we probably have room for you at the practice!
 When you are ready to apply, please send your Cover Letter, Resume, and requested dates of externship to Daniel Davidson D.V.M.

-What to expect: Palpation!
-You will be scheduled for an early morning herd check each day.
-Normally, the afternoons are left open for students so they can participate in emergencies, sick cows, surgery, lab work, etc. Vets may also assign educational projects to enhance your learning.
-In short, you will experience everything that a large herd dairy practitioner experiences on a daily basis.
+What to expect; Palpation!
+You will be scheduled for an early morning herd check four or five days a week.
+Normally, the afternoons are left open for students so they can participate in any OB’s, sick cows, surgery, etc. In short, you will experience everything that a large herd dairy practitioner experiences on a daily basis.

-Climate: Summer time is HOT!
-The average temperature is 100°F. It is a good idea to bring light clothes (shorts, etc.) to wear under your coveralls.
-Winter is typically mild with average temperatures in the mid 50’s.
-Some rain is always possible in the winter so bring some light rain gear.
+Climate; Summer time it’s HOT (average temp ~100.
+It’s a good idea to bring light clothes (shorts etc) to wear under your coveralls.
+Winter is typically mild with average temps in the mid 50’s.
+Some rain is always possible so bring some light rain gear.

-Accommodations: We can house two students at a time (yes, each gets a bed).
+Accommodations; We can house two students at a time (yes, each gets a bed and their own room).
 Towels and linens are provided.
-We have two bathrooms (one with a shower) and a small kitchen area, internet and laundry facilities.
-There is a spare truck which you can use for local errands.
-If you plan on traveling to the mountains or beach, you will need to get a rental car.
-You will have to provide your own meals.
-Occasionally there are local VMA meetings that you are welcome to attend and get a nice meal.
-For liability reasons, alcoholic beverages are not permitted on the premises.
-We request smoking be limited to outside of the office area.
+We have two bathrooms and a small kitchen area, TV, internet and laundry facilities.
+There is a spare truck which you can use for local errands after 5:00 pm (we will need a photocopy of your drivers license for insurance).
+You will provide your own meals.
+For liability reasons alcoholic beverages are not permitted on the premises.